SerenityOS/serenity/Ports/SDL2_sound/patches/ReadMe.md

-# Patches for SDL_sound on SerenityOS
+# Patches for SDL2_sound on SerenityOS

 ## `0001-Use-pkgconfig-to-find-SDL2.patch`